calistabruce/maven-adf/trunk/readme.txt

 The strategy is to generate pom.xml files and scripts that deploy pom's and JARs to a Maven repository.

-(There is some code in here to generate library poms for maven 1, but we don't use it anymore.
-It's left in for reference in case someone needs it.)

 This has been in use successfully since JDeveloper 10.1.3.

 HOWTO: